 To understand more about these characteristics, we use a range of methods including behavioral tests, parent- and self-report questionnaires (e.g. CEBQ, BEBQ), genotyping, hormonal assays, and neuroimaging techniques (fMRI, MRI, PET).

-Ongoing projects include investigations of appetite and body weight in infants, children, adolescents and adults, including studies of eating behavior in anorexia nervosa, attention-deficit hyperactivity disorder, and individuals undergoing bariatric surgery.
+Ongoing projects include investigations of appetite and body weight in infants, children, adolescents and adults, including studies of attention-deficit hyperactivity disorder, eating disorders, and individuals undergoing bariatric surgery.

 Appetite Lab Research Shows How Pandemic Impacted Families’ Health-related Behaviors

 The COVID pandemic has significantly impacted many aspects of life, including behaviors that may influence body weight.
 Check out our recent work on effects of the pandemic on appetite, diet, and binge watching in adults, and on the food parenting behaviors of fathers as well as mothers.

 - Kudos to Daisy Zhou for her poster presentation on the role of the cerebellum in eating behavior, and to Liuyi Chen for her poster presentation on the neural correlates of food-related inhibitory control, at the Society for Neuroscience annual meeting 2023 in Washington DC!